corey-howard/gymnazium/README.md

 ---

+The site is made using Django framework which makes it easier to add and build upon the site, this is due to being able to create additional apps when there is a need to add additonal features to the site.
+The apps are linked together using Python language and models are created to perform functions.

 ### Base

-I created a template called base.html to hold all the content that will be displayed on each page of the site.
+I created a templates folder which houses the base.html which contains all the content that will be displayed on each page of the site.
 This way I can use jinja templating language for all the other pages to inherit the code from base.html, then I only need to concentrate on the code/content specific to that page.
 The base.html template declares that it's a html document and houses the head element that contains all the link tags for the site.
-The body element is also stored in base.html which contains the background image, the navbar/logo, mobile navbar and logo, section for flash messages to display, the main element where content from other pages will be displayed and finally the script tags.
+The body element is also stored in base.html which contains the background image, the navbar/logo, mobile navbar and logo, the main element where content from other pages will be displayed and finally the script tags.

 The logo and navbar is displayed at the top of the page, the logo is centralised and acts as link back to the home page (words.html), the navbar is displayed on the right at the top, with the navigation button is order of relevance/most commonly used from left to right.
 All